 Can Guinea Pigs Eat White Nectarines?

-Guinea pigs can eat white nectarines, and some of them will prefer more these nectarines than the yellow ones.
+Guinea pigs can eat white nectarines, and some of them will prefer these nectarines to yellow ones.
 The reason is their taste.
 White nectarines are less acidic and taste sweeter than yellow nectarines, but they still have the same amount of sugar.
 Because of that, you need to also feed them white nectarines only in moderation.

 Can Guinea Pigs Eat Yellow Nectarines?